jtv/libpqxx/include/pqxx/doc/datatypes.md

 producing and recognising null values.

 The simplest scenario is also the most common: most types don't have a null value built in.
-In that case, define your nullness traits from `pqxx::no_null`:
+In that case, derive your nullness traits from `pqxx::no_null`:

     namespace pqxx